vchetu/rafay/README.md

 # rafay
-unzip frontend and backend and follow the instructions under corresponding README files
+Follow the README instructions under frontend and backend folders